H2020-newTRENDs/FLEX/README.md

 maximum indoor set temperature, at the same time, when no cooling system is adapted, the maximum indoor set temperature has to be raised, otherwise the model becomes infeasible.

+- PV generation:
+  - right now the PV systems are all optimally installed to create maximum generation over a year.
+This way we have
+  - a very high peak generation at 1pm over a whole country.
+I wonder if we should also consider PV generation profiles
+  - where PV systems are oriented east/west.
+Not sure though how to integrate that into the model as it will affect
+  - single results for each household.

 ### Resources

 #### Repos on the Github